torvalds/linux/Documentation/dev-tools/kgdb.rst

 arguments.
 If this is turned on, the kgdb test suite can be disabled by specifying ``kgdbts=`` as a kernel boot argument.

-Kernel Debugger Internals
+Kernel Deger Internals
 =========================

 Architecture Specifics
 ----------------------

-The kernel debugger is organized into a number of components:
+The kernel deger is organized into a number of components:

-1. The debug core
+1. The de core

-   The debug core is found in ``kernel/debugger/debug_core.c``.
+   The de core is found in ``kernel/deger/de_core.c``.
 It
    contains:

    -  A generic OS exception handler which includes sync'ing the